Convexity of weakly regular surfaces of distributional nonnegative intrinsic curvature: Introduction.

 In order to pass to the analysis of the nonnegative curvature case, the image surface close to a point is considered as the graph of a function $v$.
 Writing the curvature in terms of $v$ leads to a version of the Monge-Amp\`ere equation with nonnegative data.
-A perturbation argument, originally due to Kirchhem \cite{Ki01}, shows that if $v$ satisfies $\det (\nabla^2 v) \ge 0$, then $\nabla v$ can be uniformly approximated with deformations having positive Jacobian determinants, yielding that the positivity of the topological degree of $\nabla v$ on its image points.
+A perturbation argument, originally due to Kirchheim \cite{Ki01}, shows that if $v$ satisfies $\det (\nabla^2 v) \ge 0$, then $\nabla v$ can be uniformly approximated with deformations having positive Jacobian determinants, yielding that the positivity of the topological degree of $\nabla v$ on its image points.
 This latter conclusion is the key for proving the bounded extrinsic property of the graph of $v$.
-The main technical difficulty is to apply this approach in a weak regularity setting.
+The main technical difficulty is to apply this approach in a weak regularity setting, specially in a context where nonlinear expressions involving distributions in negative order function spaces enter into the picture.

-To put our results in their proper context, our results must be compared with the statements in \cite{Nash2, kuiper, Po56, bori1, bori2, Po73, CDS, CDS-errata, HoVe, 1/5, CSz19, DP20, LPS21} on isometric immersions, in \cite{Ki01, Pak, Sve, LMP17} on the rigidity of Sobolev solutions to the Monge-Amp\`ere equation, and in \cite{BN11, Kor, Kor2, GO20, LS20, LPS21} on geometric or topological properties of weakly regular deformations.
+To put our results in a more general context, our results must be compared with the statements in \cite{Nash2, kuiper, Po56, bori1, bori2, Po73, CDS, CDS-errata, HoVe, 1/5, CSz19, DP20, LPS21} on isometric immersions, in \cite{Ki01, Pak, Sve, LMP17} on the rigidity of Sobolev solutions to the Monge-Amp\`ere equation, and in \cite{BN11, Kor, Kor2, GO20, LS20, LPS21} on geometric or topological properties of weakly regular deformations.